 The second piece of this is content review.
 The team maintains accuracy by assigning each piece of content an owner and setting up regular review cycles.
 The content owner is notified when it’s time to review their question-answer pair.
 They can then make any necessary edits, and give their stamp of approval.

 As a result, the Hyland team trusts the information stored in RFPIO.
 And because RFPIO is equipped with AI-enabled search, anyone can find the answers they need, using keywords they’re familiar with.

 Hyland has also given everyone access to RFPIO Lookup, the Google Chrome extension.
 Both Hyland employees and reseller partners can key in a quick keyword search right in their Chrome browsers—bringing a robust library of pre-approved content to the fingertips of anyone who needs it.

 “Not only is the RFPIO Content Library a place to find answers, it’s also helping us submit stronger responses.
 We use the stored question-answer pairs as a solid kick-off point, and then tailor each question to our issuer’s specific needs.”
 Lauren Joy Manager of Proposal Services, Hyland Software

 When you’re creating a place for answers, it needs to be something everyone can use.
 That means it needs to be intuitive and it needs to be simple.
 For this, the proposal team uses Custom Roles.
 Each team member sees a different user interface, depending on their role.

-Most Hylanders will only see the Answer Library and any questions they’ve been assigned to.
+Most Hylanders will only see the Content Library and any questions they’ve been assigned to.
 That way, they can immediately find what they’re looking for when logging into RFPIO.

 By making sure RFPIO is something everyone can use… everyone is using it.
 User adoption has been outstanding.